tylerneylon/small_notes/newport_book/newport_book.md

 The book was published in 2012, just as Cal was about to begin his tenure-track position as a computer science professor at Georgetown.
-(Below I'll go into more thoughts along the line of: He seems a bit early in his career to be giving career-length advice; for now I'll focus on a more objective summary.)
+(Below I'll go into more thoughts along the line of: It seems a bit early in his career for him to be giving career-length advice; for now I'll focus on a more objective summary.)
 He had written a series of blog posts refuting the passion hypothesis --- the mandate to follow your dreams --- and they received a strong reception.
 He expanded on